Przemyslawmlodawski/CRUD/README.md

 <h4 align="center">Car Details App</h4>
 ## Project Overview 🎉
-Our web app was created for managing cars.
+My web app was created for managing cars.
 Build in C# and ASP.NET Core technology, using Microsoft SQL DB host on Azure to store data.
 ## Tech/framework used 🔧

 | Tech                                                    | Description                              |